-Phase 1 Phase 2

-Understand and respond to simple phrases, statements and questions.
+Emergent communicator Understand and respond to simple phrases, Phase 2 Understand and respond to simple spoken and written texts. statements and questions.
 Identify basic messages, facts, opinions, feelings and ideas presented in oral, visual and written language, and demonstrate their comprehension in simple oral and written phrases.
 Convey basic information in a limited range of everyday situations, using oral and written language appropriate to a very limited range of interpersonal and cultural contexts.
-Begin to be aware that language use is connected to a purpose and an audience.
-Understand and respond to simple spoken and written texts.
-Identify messages, facts, opinions, feelings and ideas presented in oral, visual and written language, and demonstrate their comprehension in short oral and written form.
+Begin to be aware that language use is connected to a Identify messages, facts, opinions, feelings and ideas presented in oral, visual and written language, and demonstrate their comprehension in short oral and written form.
 Interact to share information in a limited range of familiar situations, using basic language appropriate to a limited range of interpersonal and cultural contexts.
-Be aware that language varies according to purpose and audience.

-Capable communicator

-Phase 3 Phase 4

-Understand and respond to a limited variety of spoken and written texts.
+Be aware that language varies according to purpose and audience. purpose and an audience.
+Capable communicator Phase 3 Phase 4 Understand and respond to a limited variety of spoken and written texts.
 Understand specific information, main ideas and some detail presented in oral, visual and written language, and demonstrate their comprehension in a limited range of oral and written forms.
-Engage in conversation and write structured text to express their ideas, opinions and experiences in a range of familiar and some unfamiliar situations, in a limited range of interpersonal and cultural contexts.
-Understand that they can speak and write in different ways for different purposes and audiences.
 Capable communicators in phase 4 understand and respond to a variety of spoken and written texts.
 Interpret specific information, main ideas and some detail presented in complex oral, visual and written language, draw conclusions and recognize implied opinions and attitudes in texts read and viewed.
-Engage in conversation and write structured text to share informative and organized ideas on topics of personal interest and global significance, in a range of interpersonal and cultural contexts.
-Can communicate substantial information containing relevant and developed ideas and justified opinions on events, experiences and some concepts explored in class.
-Identify aspects of format and style, and speak and write with